Maven (wrestler)

-Maven Klate Huffman (born November 26, 1976) is an American retired professional wrestler.
-The inaugural male winner of Tough Enough, he went on to wrestle under his first name in the World Wrestling Federation/Entertainment (WWF/WWE) from 2001 to 2005, in which time he became a three-time Hardcore champion and was named 'Rookie of the Year' by Pro Wrestling Illustrated.
-Since his departure from the WWE he has made occasional appearances on independent circuits and in the media, including two years as a presenter on HSN.
-Maven launched a YouTube channel in 2023, on which he discusses his experience of being a professional wrestler.
+Maven Klate Huffman (born November 26, 1976) is an American social media personality and semi-retired professional wrestler.
+He is the inaugural male winner of Tough Enough and went on to wrestle under his first name in the World Wrestling Federation/Entertainment (WWF/WWE) from 2001 to 2005, in which time he became a three-time WWF Hardcore Champion and was named 'Rookie of the Year' by Pro Wrestling Illustrated.

+Since his departure from WWE, he has made occasional appearances on the independent circuit and in the media, including two years as a presenter on HSN.
+In 2023, Maven launched his YouTube channel which has amassed over 900,000 subscribers, on which he shares his experiences in professional wrestling.

 Early life

 Maven Huffman was born on November 26, 1976, in Nashville, Tennessee, but raised in Crimora, Virginia.
 He has African and European ancestry.
 After his father left the family, his mother died by suicide the day after Christmas in 1978 when he was two years old.
 He was adopted by his maternal uncle and his aunt, who began raising him at age two.
 His aunt died from cancer in 2004.
 Huffman graduated from Wilson Memorial High School in Fishersville, Virginia, before attending Eastern Mennonite University.

 In 1999, he moved to Portland, Oregon, where he began playing baseball for the Aloha Knights team.
 Prior to becoming a professional wrestler, Huffman was a middle school teacher at Twality Middle School in Tigard, Oregon, for two years.